- What is CRICOS?

 - ESOS Regulations (2001)

-The purpose of the ESOS legislation is to protect the interests of people coming to Australia on Student visas and to protect Australia’s reputation for delivering quality education services, by setting minimum standards and providing tuition and financial assurance.
+The purpose of the ESOS legislation is to protect the interests of overseas students coming to Australia on Student visas, to protect and enhance Australia’s reputation for quality education services, to provide tuition protection and financial assurance, and to support the integrity of the Student visa system.

 The legislation mandates a nationally consistent approach to registering education providers, so that the quality of the tuition, and care of students, remains of a high standard.

 The ESOS Act protects students, and provides institutions with clear roles and responsibilities.
-Divisions within the office of the Pro Vice Chancellor (International and Quality) are responsible for maintaining ESOS compliance, including: maintaining staff information and training for compliance; managing CRICOS registration; and complying with the National Code standards across marketing, admission and enrolment matters relating to international students.
+Divisions within the office of the Pro Vice-Chancellor (International and Quality) are responsible for overseeing ESOS compliance related to staff information and training, managing CRICOS registration, and complying with the National Code standards across marketing and admission.
+Enrolment matters relating to international students are overseen by Student Services and Engagement.

 USC is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
-CRICOS is a database of Australian education institutions and any education institution that recruits, enrols or teaches overseas students, must be registered on CRICOS.
+CRICOS is a database of Australian education institutions and all education institutions that recruit, enrol or teach overseas students, must be registered on CRICOS.

-Educational institutions must also register each course (USC Program) they offer to overseas students.
+Educational institutions must also register each program they offer to overseas students.

-To become CRICOS registered, providers must demonstrate that they are compliant with the requirements of the National Code.
+To become CRICOS registered, providers must demonstrate that they are compliant with the requirements of the National Code 2018.
 Each institution and program registered on CRICOS has an identifying CRICOS number.
-The institution number must be shown on all documentation offered to overseas students.
+The institution provider number must be shown on all documentation and promotional information, whether in print or online, that suggests that USC can, or is offering programs to international students.
 USC’s CRICOS Provider Number is 01595D.

-The National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students, known as ‘the National Code’, provides nationally consistent standards for the conduct of registered providers and the registration of their programs.
+The National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2018, known as ‘the National Code 2018’, provides nationally consistent standards for the conduct of registered providers and the registration of their programs.

 The standards set out specifications and procedures to ensure that registered providers of education and training programs can clearly understand and comply with their obligations under the National Code.